jwoodrow99/game_of_life-p5/README.md

 ## Message to visitors

-The source code for this project will be cleaned up if anyone takes the time to actually look haha.
-It is messy due to the fact that i made this in only a few hours with no tutorial, my latest speed code achievement, 2.5 hours!
+My latest speed code achievement, MVP in 2.5 hours!

 I look forward to coding this in the J programming language next!